Updated on April 15th, 2021

 Best Political Science Schools

-Political science is a widely available major.
+A political science degree is a widely available major.
 Most colleges and universities that offer diverse educational options have political science, international relations, or something similar available.

-Not all of the schools are as renown for their political science programs as others.
-While it’s important to keep in mind that every student’s needs are different (which may influence which college is ultimately right for them), knowing which schools have strong political science programs might help them narrow down their college search.
+However, not all schools are as renowned for their political science programs as others.
+While it’s important to remember that every student’s needs are different (which may influence which college is ultimately right for them), knowing which schools have strong political science programs might help narrow their college search.

 Here’s a list of some of the best political science schools based on their reputations: